Acalymma vittatum: Pest of crop plants

 During the spring, when adult striped cucumber beetles appear from beneath their overwintering shelter, they start feeding on many types of plants including fruits, foliage, and flowers.
 Feeding on flowers can cause defoliation and lower the survivability of the flowers.
-Feeding on fruits can cause damage such as caring.
+Feeding on fruits can cause damage such as scarring.
 This consequence reduces the amount of fruit farmers can harvest, which can harm farmers and cause problems for the fruit industry.
 The types of crops adult striped cucumber beetles feed on are many types of cucurbits.
 These crops are also called the gourd family.
 They include zucchini, squash, cucumbers, pumpkins, watermelon, butternut squash, and other types of gourds.